rajeshpleti/SITHARAMA/elysiumanalytics.md

 Elysium UEBA (User and Entity Behavior Analytics) provides solutions for profile users, their peer groups and other entities, employ advanced analytics to detect anomalous transactions,  behaviors and  User/Entity endpoints.

-algorithm,anomaly score range,anomaly outliers threshold, Count of Users,Information,Outliers,Details are common  in all the UEBA’s.They vary with respective UEBA view used and All the tiles in dashboards changes according to the Parameters of the UEBA, Those parameters  appear in the Information tile.
+Algorithm,anomaly score range,anomaly outliers threshold, Count of Users,Information,Outliers,Details are common  in all the UEBA’s.They vary with respective UEBA view used and All the tiles in dashboards changes according to the Parameters of the UEBA, Those parameters  appear in the Information tile.

 ![overviewUEBA](overviewUEBA.PNG)